 Eric Batty died in 1994, but were he alive today then it is not much of a stretch to imagine him being uncharacteristically upbeat about naming a 2012 World XI.
 Such was the colourful and distinctive legacy he left, something would feel not quite right about his selection if, true to form, Andrés Iniesta wasn’t re-imagined at right back, Xavi as a left winger and Messi left out entirely in favour of a lower division, one-armed Moldovan forward who had caught Eric’s eye on a recent fact-finding trip to Chisinau.

-Look out in the coming months for more articles about his World XIs in our Eric Batty series.
+Click the link for more articles about his World XIs in our Eric Batty series.